CephalofairGames/frosthaven-faq/index.md

 <details>
 <summary><b>Scenario 28</b></summary>

 Note in the errata - the guard and archer spawns are reversed, as are the exit hexes.
-Guards should spawn at E and Archers should spawn at D. *this is only for the first printing; the second printing has corrected the issue by changing the location of letter tokesn on the map.*
+Guards should spawn at E and Archers should spawn at D. <i>this is only for the first printing; the second printing has corrected the issue by changing the location of letter tokesn on the map.</i>

 </details>

 <details>
 <summary><b>Scenario 29 (conclusion)</b></summary>

-Remove the cards you're directed to remove from both Available *and* Unavailable Event Decks
+Remove the cards you're directed to remove from both Available <i>and</i> Unavailable Event Decks

 </details>

 <details>
 <summary><b>Scenario 30 (conclusion)</b></summary>

-Remove the cards you're directed to remove from both Available *and* Unavailable Event Decks.
+Remove the cards you're directed to remove from both Available <i>and</i> Unavailable Event Decks.

 </details>